Report 5. NVIDIA Dynamo Inference Benchmark

 | Qwen3-30B-A3B-FP8 | 30B | 3B | FP8 | MoE |

-- Clear comparison of Expert routing and KV cache strategy effects in Disaggregated Serving
+- Clearly compares the effects of Expert routing and KV cache strategies in Disaggregated Serving

-- Small active parameters (3B) enable L40S-class GPU utilization in Decode workers
+- Small active parameters (3B) enable use of L40S-class GPUs for Decode workers

 Architecture Comparison